Value Of A Homemaker

 The average hourly rate earned in those jobs establishes the value for the services, and helps determine the money damages to which a homemaker might be entitled.

 A homemaker’s value doesn’t diminish with age.
 According to the Bureau of Labor statistics, it actually increases.
-If you or someone you care about has been injured due to medical malpractice or negligence, call (412) 281-4100 or email us today to schedule a free consultation.
+If you or someone you care about has been injured due to medical malpractice or negligence, call (412) 281-4100 or email us today to schedule a free case evaluation.